The Cost of Breeding Healthy Dogs

 Before a single pup is born, the cost can be approaching $4000 for a properly health tested litter where the mother receives gold-standard care.
 Consider what a backyard breeder must spend on health care when they sell their pups for $800-$1250 and are still making a profit.

-Assuming the pups require minimal medical intervention to thrive, they will still need to be vaccinated at 8 and 12 weeks, micro-chipped and registered with the NZKC and the CAR.
+Assuming the pups require minimal medical intervention to thrive, they will still need to be vaccinated at 8 and 12 weeks, micro-chipped and registered with Dogs NZ and the CAR.
 This will cost another $200-$300 per puppy.

-In addition to the above, our pups come with their own airline approved crate, show lead, bed and handbook, training lead and personalised blanket along with a lifetime re-homing guarantee.
+In addition to the above, our pups come with their own airline approved crate, harness and lead, bed and handbook, toy and blanket along with a lifetime re-homing guarantee.
 If you live locally in Christchurch we also offer a boarding service.
 Your dog can come back and stay with us rather than putting them into a boarding kennel if you are going away on holiday or into hospital, etc., provided we are not away showing during that time.